 One does not have to be diagnosed with binge eating disorder to experience binge eating behaviors.
 Binges are often described as “eating a large amount of food, in a relatively short period of time, associated with a sense of lack of control and distress” (Dr. Gaudiani, Sick Enough).
-Binging can stem from many things such as dieting, food insecurity and deprivation, trauma, weight stigma, genetics and more.
+Binging can stem from many things such as dieting, food insecurity and deprivation, trauma, weight stigma, genetics, and more.
 Whenever our body is physically or emotionally restricted, our body goes into “survival mode.”
-When this happens, we may feel out of control around food or a strong sense of urgency to eat.
-This cycle, known as the binge restrict cycle, can produce feeling of guilt and shame with food.
+When this happens, we may feel out of control around food or have a strong sense of urgency to eat.
+This cycle, known as the binge restrict cycle, can produce feelings of guilt and shame with food.

 Understanding your Triggers

 As we’ve learned, binge eating can stem from many things including emotions.
 Exploring the emotions that are associated with binging is just as important as the physical.
-I recommend working with an eating disorder specilaized therapist to support this work.
+I recommend working with an eating disorder specialized therapist to support this work.
 Below are a few questions that you can ask yourself to start to explore these patterns.